dereneaton/ipyrad/newdocs/3-installation.rst

     # test that conda is installed.
 Will print info about your conda install.
     conda info

-    # Now run the following command to reload your ~/.bash_profile so that
-    # miniconda will be in your path.
-This is necessary so that the conda
-    # program can be found from the terminal by simply typing conda.
-If a
-    # ~/.bash_profile does not exist it might alternatively be named ~/.bashrc.
-    source ~/.bash_profile

-    # test that conda is installed.
-This will print info about your conda install.
-    conda info

 Linux install instructions for conda
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^